fscelliott/docsdonewell/_posts/2025-06-30-ai-changelog.md

 ---
 layout: single
-title: Mixed results with AI-assisted changelog
+title: Mixed results with AI-assisted changelogs
 author: frances
 ---

-Recently I prompted Claude to generate a new-feature changelog based on docs and past changelog examples.
+Recently I prompted Claude to generate a new-feature release annoucement based on docs and past changelog examples.

 I found a pattern consistent with my other experiments: AI-generated changelogs are fine for higher-level, less technical announcements, and fairly unsatisfactory for more technical or detailed announcements.